Macky-Y/forage-anz/README.md

 <p>
   Technologies Used:
   <br>
+  - Wireshark
-  Wireshark, Hex Editor (Hex Fiend for macOS, you can use HxD if you are using Windows), Visual Studio Code, Python
+  - Hex Editor (Hex Fiend for macOS, you can use HxD if you are using Windows)
+  - Visual Studio Code
+  - Python
   <br>
   Packet Capture Analysis:
   <br>